 "Leave No Trace is not about perfection; it's about action, about what you can do to reduce your impact individually," Lawhon says.

 Some of the principles are intuitive, while others require a little explanation.
 For example, most people know better than to throw a candy wrapper into the woods, but not everyone understands why it's so important to stay on the trail or not transport firewood from one park to another.

 Plan ahead and prepare

-The old adage stands when it comes to Leave No Trace: If you fail to plan, you plan to fail.
-That’s because spending time outdoors—be it at your local park or in the Colorado wilderness—without everything you need often means your impact on that place will be greater.
-If you forget to bring a trash bag for a picnic, for example, you’re more likely to leave garbage behind.
+The adage stands when it comes to Leave No Trace: If you fail to plan, you plan to fail.
+Planning ahead can help eliminate many potential sources of environmental harm.
+That's because spending time outdoors—be it at your local park or in the Colorado wilderness—without everything you need often means your impact on that place will be greater.
+For example, if you forget to bring a garbage bag for a picnic, you're more likely to leave trash behind.
 If you don’t have a bear canister when camping in bear country, you’re more likely to attract unwanted wildlife.
-Planning ahead can help eliminate many potential sources of environmental harm.

-So consider what you need for the type of outdoor activity you’re embarking upon.
+So consider what you need for the type of outdoor activity you're embarking on.
 Are you bringing a pet?
-Backpacking for several nights, or just hiking for a few hours?
+Hiking for several nights or just a few hours?
 Is it supposed to rain, or will it be sunny?
 Will you be eating outside?
-Pack everything you’ll need, from dog waste bags to rain jackets.
-Zip-top bags are also useful.
-Use them to store trash until you find an appropriate disposal site or to wrap around your socked feet if you’re caught in the rain without a spare pair of dry socks.
+Pack everything you'll need, from dog waste bags to rain jackets.
+Zip-top bags are also helpful.
+Use them to store trash until you find an appropriate disposal site or to wrap around your socked feet if you're caught in the rain without a spare pair of dry socks.